jundl77/auto-format/README.md

 ## Examples

 Detailed examples comming soon!
-For now check out https://exemplator.xyz where all code is being formatted with this library.
+For now check out https://exemplator.xyz where all code samples are formatted with this library.

 [Live example](https://runkit.com/jundl77/auto-format.format) of *format* method.